fei-pan/fei_pan.github.io/README.md

 + Past work
     + From January 2017 to March 2017

-      Adapted the textbook *Mécanique des Mécanismes* from Ecole Centrale de Lille to a Chinese version, which can be found [here](https://github.com/fei-pan/MDM_Chinese)
+      Adapted the textbook *Mécanique des Mécanismes* from Ecole Centrale de Lille to Chinese, which can be found [here](https://github.com/fei-pan/MDM_Chinese)

     + From November 2014 to April 2016